Annotations

 As a more quantitative source that we do have a hub-and-spoke with three offshoots, though, we can take a look at the error graph:

-From my understanding on how to read this chart from the upstream ColabFold paper — specifically, the extended figure from the bioarXiv pre-print, area that have low confidence, but high consensus across the multiple models, may correspond to generally flexible offshoots to the core rigid structure of the protein.
+From my understanding on how to read this chart from the upstream ColabFold paper — specifically, the extended figure from the bioarXiv pre-print, areas that have low confidence per-model but high consensus across the models may correspond to generally flexible offshoots to the core rigid structure of the protein.
 If that’s a correct understanding, those three uncertain regions would correspond to three offshoots, two of which are likely the C and INS domains mentioned.

 The best conclusion I can take away, then, is that the ColabFold defaults are likely good enough for cursory glances, but would need to be better understood.